 Project planning and management software enables building companies to factor in crucial compliance checks and meet all requirements.
-For example, Powerproject features include a Schedule Quality Check module that analyses programmes against industry or company standards to identify any areas of non-compliance.
+For example, Asta Powerproject features include a Schedule Quality Check module that analyses programmes against industry or company standards to identify any areas of non-compliance.

-Construction companies can either define their quality control parameters within Powerproject or use pre-configured industry metrics developed in partnership with the CIOB and DCMA.
+Construction companies can either define their quality control parameters within Asta Powerproject or use pre-configured industry metrics developed in partnership with the CIOB and DCMA.

 3. Create clear lines of communication

 Like any building project, housing association programmes involve multiple stakeholders – from contractors and subcontractors to local authorities and tenants.
 Communicating with everyone can be challenging, especially when building companies run numerous concurrent projects.